-This is one of those topics where small assumptions create big differences over twelve months.
-This guide is written for investors building multi-chain staking portfolios.
-An investor keeps changing allocation based on social posts and never holds a consistent strategy long enough to evaluate it.
+If you are part of investors building multi-chain staking portfolios, this pattern will feel familiar: An investor keeps changing allocation based on social posts and never holds a consistent strategy long enough to evaluate it.

 A Practical Framework